To have a conversation about cannabis in your state or any other jurisdiction, call Jamie at 302-750-9678 or schedule a conversation.

 docket portal available to the public.

-> Administrative Shift: New political leadership could greatly impact cannabis reform at the federal level as the administrations transition over the next months.
+> Administrative Shift: New political leadership will greatly impact cannabis reform at the federal level as the administration transitions in over the next three weeks.

 All eyes are on potential Attorney General Pam Bondi as the Department of Justice and the DEA hold most of the cards as the rescheduling timeline painstakingly unfolds.
 S3 could get back on the fast track very quickly with our without any Bondi memo.

-Upon rescheduling, the jobs report would begin to include the nearly half a million cannabis industry workers and that will be a metric that is very important to the new administration.
+Upon rescheduling, the jobs report would begin to include the nearly half a million cannabis industry workers and that will be a very important metric for the new administration.

-There is tremendous interest in how the new administration and Congress will handle bills like the CSRA (Cannabis Administration and Opportunity Act) and dwindling opportunities for SAFE and the Farm Bill to enjoy lame duck developments.
+There is tremendous interest but little clarity as to how the new administration and Congress will handle bills like the CSRA (Cannabinoid Safety and Regulation Act) and the Farm Bill.
 Senate Majority Leader John Thune hasn't warmed up to cannabis despite representing legal Montana, but it isn't expected that he will block the new administration's support of the industry.

 June 2025: The Farm Bill potentially gets across the finish line, closing the intoxicating hemp loophole to coincide with most states passing legislation to do the same.